-In honor of Earth Day on April 22nd, we’re kicking off our weekly story activity guide with the book, “It’s Earth Day” by Mercer Meyer.
+In celebration of Earth Day on April 22, 2024, we’re excited to feature the book “It’s Earth Day” by Mercer Mayer in our weekly story activity guide.

-- Read by watching the read aloud video of the story for the week.
+- Read by watching the read aloud video of the book for the week.

 - Learn by building connections between concepts from the story and your child’s world through active reading.